harsh9109/Semiconductor-Defect-Classification/README.md

 Hardware-specific optimization for edge AI accelerators

-Real-time deployment benchmarking on embedded platforms
+Real-time benchmarking on embedded platforms

 📜 License
 This project is open-source and intended for research and educational purposes.
-Feel free to fork, use, and extend the work.
+You are welcome to fork, use, and extend this work.